How to Recycle Your Best Content to Market Your Law Practice

 Some examples:

-Cornerstone content: a 1-hour CLE presentation
+Cornerstone content: a one-hour CLE presentation

 Turn the slideshow into a video and upload it to LinkedIn.
 (We love Canva for creating easy animations for things like this.)